SPS-UOS/Readme-file/README.md

 <h2>
 1.2) – Android Studio Setting
 </h2>
-<p>There are three main things interacting when you use Android Studio to create android applications.
+<p>There are three main features or things interacting when you use Android Studio to create android applications.
 </p>

 <ul>